Mastering the Email Marketing Basics to Grow Your Business [Video]

 - Use a template or design, each with a branded look and feel

 - Offer a value add (a download, link for more information)

 Here are some more tips on developing enticing content.

 Personalization can be a powerful tool for improving conversion rates from an email campaign.
 There is an art to using personalization effectively.
 The critical component to using it well is to have data and to test and optimize your strategy.

 If you have good customer data, you should take advantage of it when you can.
 If your data is not reliable, using personalization can lower conversion rates.

 Metrics to Track

-There are several metrics you can track to measure the success of your email campaigns.
+You can track several metrics to measure your email campaigns' success.
 The most commonly tracked metrics are the following:

 - Bounce Rate